quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part11_Basing_a_Contra.md

 Background context: When a victim of fraud can prove that the other party intentionally misled her, she has two potential remedies—contract fraud and tort fraud.
 The choice between these remedies depends on the client's desired outcome and the language used in the contract.

 If the contract says "Business B warrants that it has assets worth $300,000," then Business A can get damages if the warranty is not true.
-If the contract says, "Business B represents that it has assets worth $300,000," then Business A can avoid the contract if the representation is not true.
+If the contract says, "Business B represents that it has assets worth$300,000," then Business A can avoid the contract if the representation is not true.

 Many drafters use the phrase "warrants and represents" to preserve a choice of remedies.